progRizvi/Online-School/README.md

 # Online School

-This project is about Online Coursed is Called [Online School](https://online-school-rizvi.netlify.app/).
+This project is about Online Course is Called [Online School](https://online-school-rizvi.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+In the project You will get

-### `yarn start`
+* Product Details Page
+* 404 Not Found
+* Onlice Courses List
+* Home Page, Service Page, About Page, Contact US Page.